inrupt/docs-react-sdk/source/index.rst

 JavaScript Client Libraries
 ===========================

-Inrupts Solid React SDK is built on top of the following JavaScript client libraries:
+Inrupt's Solid React SDK is built on top of the following JavaScript client libraries:

 .. list-table::